banner

 The Let’s Code Project, initiated by Change Initiatives in collaboration with Capgemini, is a commendable endeavor aimed at empowering young minds in 10 government-sponsored schools within the Sonarpur circle.
 This project targets students ranging from class VI to IX, offering them a unique opportunity to delve into the world of basic computer programming and coding languages such as Scratch and Python.

 One of the standout features of the Let’s Code Project is the establishment of dedicated coding labs in each of the participating schools.
 These labs are equipped with state-of-the-art resources, including computers, projectors, 3D printers, and a range of tinkering items.
 Such an environment fosters an immersive learning experience and allows students to explore the realms of technology, creativity, and problem-solving.
 The schools have allotted the class in their existing routine which has helped to run regular training session smoothly.
+The promotion of STEM careers among girls is a key objective of the programme, with four of the 10 schools girl's schools and three co-ed.

 NABANNA